hphelion/documentation/api.md

   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/LoadBalancer-private-beta-signup).
 Service use is free of charge during the private beta period.
 * [DNS](/api/dns/): API for HP Cloud DNS service; enables display and management of DNS records.<br>
   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/DNS-private-beta-signup).
 Service use is free of charge during the private beta period.
+* [Monitoring as a Service (MaaS)](/api/maas/): API for HP Cloud Monitoring service; facilitates monitoring of the health and other metrics for the resources in HP Cloud.
+  **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/Monitoring-private-beta-signup).
+Service use is free of charge during the private beta period.

 <!--If you are a more visual learner, perhaps you would prefer our videos on these topics: